Canto digital asset management alternatives: which DAM should you pick?

 Canto vs Dash: user interface

 When it comes to the usability and look of your DAM, you should expect something that does your visual content justice.
-You wouldn’t present your holiday pics in an old, tattered and poorly laid out photo album, would you?
-So why compromise when it comes to your brand’s digital assets, too?
+You wouldn't present your holiday pics in an old, tattered and poorly laid out photo album, would you?
+So why compromise when it comes to your brand's digital asset?

 A quick search on G2 shows me that Canto's user interface is not their strongest feature.
 Customers are saying that it's ‘clunky' and hard to navigate.
 This may be okay for people who are using the asset library regularly, but as this customer points out, it's not ideal for users who only need to grab assets every now and then: